HOME • SEARCH • EMAIL • ABOUT

 Pennyworth is a shared common name between (1) Takip-kohol, centella asiatic, pennywort, asiatic pennywort, and (2) Pennywort, Hydrocotyle vulgaris, mangkok (Tag.), yahong-yahong (Bis.).

-Hydrocotyle vulgaris L. is an accepted name.
-The Plant List
+Hydrocotyle vulgaris L. is an accepted species.
+KEW: Plants of the World Online

 Other vernacular names